R3D9477/csql/README.md

 # Compilable SQL
-Concept of SQL genration using common C++ syntax and power of compiler's data types checking.
+Concept of SQL generation using common C++ syntax and power of compiler's data types checking.

-# 1. Create a table
+## 1. Create a table

 The given table with 6 columns
 ```